J-DRD/SuperSlicer/README.md

 Slic3r was created by Alessandro Ranellucci with the help of many other contributors.

 The _GNU Affero General Public License, version 3_ ensures that if you **use** any part of this software in any way (even behind a web server), your software must be released under the same license.

+## Equivalent File for Linux

+Yes, there is an equivalent for Linux. 🐧
+The equivalent file is `.github/workflows/ccpp_ubuntu.yml` located in `.github/workflows/`. 🐧
+Other related files include `.github/workflows/ccpp_ubuntu_debug.yml`, `.github/workflows/ccpp_ubuntu_gtk3_debug.yml`, and `.github/workflows/ccpp_ubuntu_gtk3.yml`. 🐧
+These files handle the dependencies and build processes for Linux systems. 🐧 The `BuildLinux.sh` script is used for building on Linux. 🐧